Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Leading Manufacturers and Suppliers

-While it's a widespread misconception that cylinder head gaskets only serve as a seal between the engine and the cylinder head, they do more than just that— like sealing the combustion chambers.
+While it's a common misconception that cylinder head gaskets merely provide a seal between the engine and the cylinder head, their role extends further—such as sealing the combustion chambers.

 Cylinder Sealing

-The head gasket seals the heads to the engine block.
-When the combustion process takes place inside the cylinder, the head gasket prevents the intense pressures that are created from leaving the cylinder through the spaces in between the cylinder head and the block.
+The head gasket creates a seal between the cylinder heads and the engine block.
+During combustion, it prevents the high pressures generated inside the cylinder from escaping through the gaps between the cylinder head and the block.

 Passage Sealing